Hakuraku District

 Thackeray slowly translated her words in his mind.

-"There's a nice cafe up the street," she said.
+“There’s a nice cafe up the street,” she said.
 She opened her umbrella.
-It was a polite gesture.
+A polite gesture.

 "Who's that?"
 Kimiyo asked.